 The LG C8 is very similar to the LG B8 for mixed usage.
 The C8 offers performance in the same ballpark and the small differences between the two TVs could be due to panel variance.
-The C8 has the newer Alpha 9 processor whereas the B8 still carries the Alpha 7 processor but we did not see this making a significant difference in performance.
+The C8 has the newer Alpha 9 processor whereas the B8 still carries the Alpha 7 processor but we did not see a significant difference in performance.

 The LG C8 OLED TV is better than the Samsung Q9FN for most people, unless you watch a lot of static content and are concerned about burn-in.
 The LG C8 has an infinite contrast ratio and no need for a local dimming feature, as well as an ultra-wide viewing angle, but it can experience permanent burn-in.
 The C8 has a nearly instantaneous response time, although this can bother some people as 24p content can appear to stutter.
 The Samsung Q9FN has much better color volume and is much brighter and better capable of overcoming glare in a bright room.

 The LG C8 is slightly better than the Sony A1E.
 The LG C8 has better input lag that makes it more responsive and better SDR peak brightness that makes it better for TV Shows and sports, which are usually viewed in brighter rooms.
 The Sony A1E, on the other hand, has better support for the 1440p @ 60hz signal which can be important for video gaming.